Areas of Expertise

 I use the most well-accepted and validated measures when performing neuropsychological, psychoeducational, and psychological assessments.
 An accurate diagnosis is important in treatment planning.
 I evaluate the whole person to help the individual move forward.

 CBT is an evidence-based form of psychotherapy that helps clients become mindful of the way they talk to themselves, which allows people to change the way they are acting and feeling.
 We often use a negative internal voice to evaluate ourselves and the world, when a more logical and balanced voice would be more accurate and helpful.
-Using appraisals based on logic and reasonable thinking helps to change behavior and reduce negative emotions, which is the goal of CBT.
+Using appraisals based on logic and reasonable thinking helps to change behavior and reduce negative emotions, which is the goal of CBT therapy.